Skip to content

 Breaking

-Restoration of a Vieta A-225 amplifier “FRANZIS-Röhrenradio” Radio Kit Roselson Stereoletta (Part 1) Optimus Siroco Model 160 (Part 1) Building a Superheterodyne Receiver (Part 1)
+Lacora L-40: Repair and 230V conversion Vieta A-215: Restoration and repair Restoration of a Vieta A-225 amplifier “FRANZIS-Röhrenradio” Radio Kit Roselson Stereoletta (Part 1)

 RetroCircuitLab